fish-shell/fish-shell/doc_src/fish_for_bash_users.rst

   foo
   EOF

-Just like with heredocs, the command has to be prepared to read from stdin.
+Like with heredocs, the command has to be prepared to read from stdin.
 Sometimes this requires special options to be used, often giving a filename of ``-`` turns it on.

 For example::